Bridging Inertial and Dissipation Range Statistics in Rotating Turbulence: Multifractal Analysis

+In panel (a) of Fig.~\ref{fig:mfa_SM} we show plots of $\tau_q$ as a function of $q$ for different strengths of rotations.
+We notice, visually, a diminishing of the curvature of $\tau_q$ around $q = 0$ suggesting a depletion of intermittency.
+This is confirmed by measuring $\mu$ for different values of $Ro$ (inset, Fig.~\ref{fig:mfa_SM}(a)); as $Ro \to 0$, there is a significant decrease in $\mu$ compared to the $Ro = \infty$ (non-rotating) value for homogeneous and isotropic turbulence.
+This observations if further strengthened by looking at plots of $D_q$ \textit{vs.} $q$ in Fig.~\ref{fig:mfa_SM}(b) which plateau (as $|q| \gg 1$) to values much closer to 1 as the Rossby numbers decrease.
+This is confirmed in in panel (c) where we show the singularity spectrum $f(\alpha)$ and the widths $\Delta\alpha$ as insets.
+With increasing rotation, the spectrum narrows, quantified by $\Delta\alpha$ which shows a monotonic decrease with $Ro$.

-To summarise, our multifractal analysis suggests that the lack of self-similarity in the statistics of the dissipation rate as measured through the generalised dimension $D_q$, the singularity spectrum $f(\alpha)$ or the exponent $\tau_q$ (see Figs.~\ref{fig:mfa_DNS} and \ref{fig:mfa_SM}), and consequently intermittent behaviour, seems to weaken with increased degrees of rotation.
-This is most evident, e.g, in plots of $\tau_q$ vs $q$ (Figs.~\ref{fig:mfa_DNS}(c) and (f) as well as \ref{fig:mfa_SM}(c)) which show a progressively linear trend as $Ro \ll 1$ along with a decrease in the values of the intermittency exponent $\mu$ (insets in the same figures).
+Thus our multifractal analysis on the shell model data strongly suggests that the lack of self-similarity (and intermittent behaviour) in the statistics of the dissipation rate---as measured through the generalised dimension $D_q$, the singularity spectrum $f(\alpha)$ and the exponent $\tau_q$---weakens considerably with increasing strengths of rotation.
+Indeed in the limit $Ro \to 0$, it may be argued that the dissipation range statistics may well recover a truly self-similar form which would be consistent with the dimensional (non-intermittent) prediction of the inertial range (anomalous) scaling exponent $\xi_q$.

-All of this brings us to the central question that we address in this work.
-For rotating turbulence (especially in the limit $Ro \ll 1$), is there a way to bridge the statistics of the dissipation rates, characterised by generalised dimension $D_q$ with the (anomalous) inertial range scaling exponents $\xi_q$?
-It is useful to recall that for non-rotating flow, such a relationship $\xi_q = q/3 + (q/3 - 1)(D_{q/3} - 1)$~\cite{Meneveau1987a} exists.
-(We have verified this from the data obtained from our simulations of the non-rotating shell model.)
+All of this then naturally brings us to an important question: For rotating turbulence (especially in the limit $Ro \ll 1$), is there a way to bridge the statistics of the dissipation rates, characterised by generalised dimension $D_q$ with the (anomalous) inertial range scaling exponents $\xi_q$?
+In other words, what would be the analogue of the familiar $\zeta_q = q/3 + (q/3 - 1)(D_{q/3} - 1)$ result~\cite{Meneveau1987a} for non-rotating, homogeneous and isotropic turbulence?

-In the same spirit, we make the following \textit{ansatz} when $Ro \ne \infty$:
+To answer this question, we make the following \textit{ansatz} when $Ro \ne \infty$:

 which can be re-arranged in the more useful form (for what is to follow):

 (For $Ro = \infty$ or $\Omega = 0$, the scaling exponent $h = 1/3$.)